-3.5.1 ancillary_data_descriptors
+3.5.3 ancillary_data_descriptors

-An array of file names which specifies all of the ancillary data files which were used to generate the output product.
-Ancillary data sets include all Level Processor input except for the primary input file.
+An array of file names that specifies all of the ancillary data files that were used to generate this output product.
+Ancillary data sets include all Level Processor input except for the primary input files.

-conceptual_type: string storage_type: char number_of_bytes: 2576 units: n/a minimum_value: n/a maximum_value: n/a
+HDF_model: global attributes

+conceptual_type: string

+storage_type: char

+number_of_bytes: 2576

+units: n/a

+minimum_value: n/a

+maximum_value: n/a

-3.5.2 atten_corr
+3.5.4 atten_corr

-A representative atmospheric attenuation value for all of the sigma0s in one wind vector cell.
-Under nominal processing conditions, the Level 2B Processor adds attenuation corrections for atmospheric effects to each sigma0 measurement before wind retrieval begins.
+The representative atmospheric nadir attenuation for all of the sigma0s in a single wind vector cell.
+Under nominal processing conditions, the Level 2B Processor adds the attenuation corrections to each sigma0 measurement before wind retrieval begins.
 Atten_corr contains an average attenuation correction value for all of the sigma0s in a single wind vector cell.
-Thus, the attenuation value which the Level 2B Processor applies to individual sigma0s may differ somewhat from the corresponding value listed in atten_corr.
+Thus, the attenuation value that the Level 2B Processor applies to individual sigma0s may differ somewhat from the corresponding value listed in atten_corr.

-conceptual_type: real storage_type: int16 number_of_bytes: 2 units: dB minimum_value: 0 maximum_value: 32.767 scale_factor: 0.001 conceptual_type: string storage_type: char number_of_bytes: 40 units: n/a minimum_value: n/a maximum_value: n/a
+HDF_model: scientific data set

+conceptual_type: real

+storage_type: int16

+number_of_bytes: 2

+units: dB

+minimum_value: 0

+maximum_value: 32.767

+scale_factor: 0.001

-3.5.3 build_id
+3.5.5 build_id

-A character string that identifies the version of the SeaPAC software which was used to generate this data file.
-The build_id has the format x.y.z/yyyy-mm-dd where x.y.z is the version identification number and yyyy-mm-dd is the date that the software build was completed.
+A character string that identifies the version of the SeaPAC software that was used to generate this data file.
+The build_id has the format x.y.z.n-m/yyyy-mm-dd where x.y.z.n-m is the version identification number and yyyy-mm-dd is the date that the software build was completed.